OHSAA-color logo.jpg

 Our History.

-In 1988, Fred Rosenfeld, Overbrook alumnus/teacher/coach (Class of ’63) and then Principal Dr. Diane Scott one day began discussing Overbrook’s rich athletic history.
-At the end of that discussion, they concluded that creating an Athletic Alumni Association was long overdue and would be greatly beneficial for both students and the alumni.
-They envisioned many potentially positive outcomes for instituting a strong Alumni Association of which Dr. Scott generously offered seed money of $2,000 to start the project.
+In 1988, Fred Rosenfeld, a 1963 Overbrook High School (OHS) alumnus, teacher, and coach, discussed Overbrook’s rich athletic history with then-principal Dr. Diane Scott.
+They concluded that creating an Athletic Alumni Association was long overdue and would greatly benefit both current Overbrook students and alumni.
+They envisioned many positive outcomes that a strong Alumni Association could provide.
+Dr. Scott generously provided seed funding to help launch the initiative.

-Coach Rosenfeld, aka “Mr. Rose”, reached out to former OHS athletes.
-One of the initial efforts, among many, utilized public service announcements on the radio, but that method proved to be unsatisfactory.
-A billboard company was contacted; however, the price of one billboard for one month would have wiped out the entire budget.
-A subsequent effort to the same company’s Public Service Department did the trick.
-The company provided 10 billboards for over a month and used only a quarter of the budget.
-Orange and Black colored signs appeared throughout the area requesting former athletes to contact Coach Rosenfeld, and they did.
+Coach Rosenfeld, affectionately known as “Mr. Rose,” began reaching out to former OHS athletes.
+Initial efforts included public service announcements on the radio, but that method proved ineffective.
+A billboard company was then contacted, but the cost of a single billboard for one month would have exhausted the entire budget.
+However, a follow-up effort with the company’s Public Service Department paid off: the company donated ten billboards for over a month, using only a quarter of the original budget.
+Bright orange and black signs appeared throughout the city, encouraging former athletes to contact Coach Rosenfeld — and they did.

-As Alumni contacted Coach Rosenfeld, they were invited to attend a meeting to be held at St. Joseph’s University that included a free meal provided with the remaining funds.
-At that meeting, 125 enthusiastic and extremely excited former Overbrook jocks attended what turned out to be a joyous reunion, with smiles, hugs, and tears of joy.
-At the conclusion of the meeting , “Mr. Rose” addressed the group and shared his hopes and goals for the soon to be formed OHSAAA(Overbrook High School Athletic Alumni Association).
-Extended applause signaled that there was strong interest by the group, and a significant number stepped up to lend a helping hand to make the OHSAAA a reality.
+As alumni responded, they were invited to a meeting held at St. Joseph’s University, which included a free meal funded by the remaining budget.
+125 enthusiastic and emotional former Overbrook athletes attended what turned out to be a joyous reunion filled with smiles, laughter, and tears.
+After the meal, Coach Rosenfeld addressed the group, sharing his hopes and goals for what would soon become the Overbrook High School Athletic Alumni Association (OHSAAA).
+The extended applause that followed made it clear that there was strong interest and support.
+Many alumni stepped up to help make the vision a reality.

-Subsequently, a very dedicated group met and formed a Board of Directors that formed various committees within the organization.
-They went to work on what was deemed a “project of love”.
-The original members included Gene Levin, Jimmy Sadler, Mel Brodsky, Winston Williams, Delores Hamilton-Davis, Stan Channick, John Barber, Paula Hatten, Ed Snyder, Allan Weinberg, Howie Horenstein, Ron Ducket, Steve Kane, Charnel Elliott, and Greg Floyd comprised the initial members.
+A dedicated group of individuals came together to form a Board of Directors, established various committees, and began working on what became a true “project of love.”
+The initial board included Gene Levin, Jimmy Sadler, Mel Brodsky, Winston Williams, Delores Hamilton-Davis, Stan Channick, John Barber, Paula Hatten, Ed Snyder, Allan Weinberg, Howie Horenstein, Ron Duckett, Steve Kane, Charnel Elliott, and Greg Floyd.

-A major goal was realized in 1991 with the first OHSAAA Hall of Fame Induction Ceremony.
-It was held in the jam-packed auditorium at Overbrook H.S. in front of excited students, alumni, and special guests.
-The great Wilt Chamberlain ’55, who was thrilled with the honor, was the headliner of the group of four: Jackie Moore ’50 (the first African-American Philly NBA player), Ira Davis ’54 (3-time Olympian) and Cliff Calvert ’32 were the other inductees.
+A major milestone was achieved in 1991 with the first OHSAAA Hall of Fame Induction Ceremony, held in the packed auditorium at Overbrook High School in front of excited students, alumni, and special guests.
+The legendary Wilt Chamberlain (Class of ’55) was the headline inductee and was deeply honored by the recognition.
+Joining him were Jackie Moore (’50), the first African American NBA player from Philadelphia; Ira Davis (’54), a three-time Olympian; and Cliff Calvert (’32).